Finder makes money from featured partners, but editorial opinions are our own.

 • Maintenance records.
 Keep your receipts for oil changes, air and fuel filter changes, repairs and routine maintenance to show that you take good care of your car.

 • Warranty documents.
-If you’re selling a car that’s still under warranty, the buyer will want to see the documents explaining the terms and conditions of the warranty.
+If you’re selling a car that’s still under warranty, the buyer will want to see documents explaining the terms and conditions of the warranty.

 Step 5: List your car and get an offer

-You’ll follow a different process to sell your car depending on the sales method or platform you choose.
+You’ll follow a different process to sell your car, depending on the sales method or platform you choose.

-PlatformProcess to follow
+PlatformProcess

 Online dealership